School of Management (SOM) information

 - At least a 2.2 overall grade point average, and

 - Attend a required orientation session

 While any student can declare a pre-business major upon admission to the University, enrollment in all 300 and 400 level courses in business is restricted to students who are admitted to the BBA program, those minoring in any business discipline, and those in programs that list business courses as either requirements or electives.
-Application information are available on the School of Management website and offices, can can be made at University’s SIS system at www.umflint.edu/sis.
+Application information is available on the School of Management website and offices and can be found on the University’s SIS system at www.umflint.edu/sis.
 Applications are accepted each semester by deadlines set by the Office of Undergraduate Admissions.
-Admission is guarenteed if the above requirements are met.
+Admission is guaranteed if the above requirements are met.
 Students can apply while registered for some of the pre-business courses listed above.
 If they fail to maintain the requirements prior to the start of the first term as BBA student, they will be administratively dropped from 300 and 400 level business courses they already registered and returned to pre-business major.